UMD: A Globally Connected University

 UMD-Summer: Ghana: Corporate Social Responsibility: A Strategy for Sustainable Development (AAPS)

-You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
+You must be in good academic and judicial standing and must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

 UMD and non-UMD sophomores, juniors, and seniors are eligible to apply.